LastingLuck/Particle-System/README.md

-Visit [this page](https://sites.google.com/site/alexdahl5607/simple-particle-system) for more info
+A simple implementation of a particle system.
+Implemented using OpenGL 3 and SDL 2.
+Visit [this page](https://sites.google.com/site/alexdahl5607/simple-particle-system) for more info.